Face-search prevention

-You cannot stop every form of copying on the public web, but you can reduce how easy it is for facial-recognition models to use your published photo as a reliable biometric reference.
+You cannot stop every form of copying on the public web, but you can reduce how easy it is for facial-recognition and face-search systems to use your published image as a reliable biometric reference.

 Use case